 Tell your doctor if you have or have had any of the following medical conditions:

 - liver problems

 - blood disorders which lead to difficulty in clotting

 - if you are taking corticosteroids including inhaled corticosteroids for the treatment of asthma

 - if you have an intra-uterine device (IUD), as this needs to be removed.

-If you have not told your doctor about any of the above, tell him/her before you take the mifepristone tablet contained in the MS-2 Step pack.
+If you have not told your doctor about any of the above, tell him/her before you take the mifepristone tablet and misoprostol tablets contained within the MS-2 Step pack.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket, health food shop, naturopath, herbalist or internet.

 Some medicines and misoprostol may interfere with each other.